Interesting facts and ideas for your own excursion on the beautiful Balearic Islands

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Palma de Mallorca, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Palma de Mallorca, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book in time, you can realize a variety of excursions on your own.